 Instead, a PEO provides guidance on payroll service, registration and compliance needs.
 This may include connecting a company with an Employer of Record.
 This would involve the company managing relationships with both the PEO and the EOR.

 Independent contractors or EOR?

-Another alternative would be to hire independent contractors to carry out in-country operations.
-Although, for long term assignments this might not be the best alternative.
+Another alternative would be to hire independent contractors as full-time employees to carry out in-country operations.
+Although, for long-term assignments, this might not be the best alternative.
 Independent contractors, by the very nature of the work they’ve chosen, may be more likely to change jobs frequently.

 There is some crossover in the services provided by an employer of record and a staffing agency.
 Both will manage the temporary deployment of personnel for a client company.

 However, many staffing agencies do not have the specialist in-house expertise to manage global employment contracts, laws and regulations.